Back to BlogEducation

 Many people avoid polygraphs because they're "just a nervous person" and fear they'll fail even if truthful.

 The Reality: Almost everyone is nervous during a polygraph—it's expected and accounted for.
-The examination process includes establishing baseline readings and uses comparison questions specifically designed to account for general anxiety.
 A skilled examiner can distinguish between general nervousness and the specific physiological responses associated with deception.

 Myth #6: Polygraphs Are 100% Accurate (or Completely Unreliable)